 Cecchini took over as offensive coordinator/wide receivers coach at The Citadel in 2007.
 In his first season with the Bulldogs, the squad set 16 offensive records including points in a season (39.5 PPG) and total offense (437.6 YPG).
 The 2007 Citadel team finished with the school's best record in 15 years.
 While in Charleston, Cecchini coached and mentored star receiver Andre Roberts.
 Under Cecchini's tutelage, Roberts was a First Team All-American who set program records for receptions in a season (95), receiving yards (1,334), and touchdown catches (15).
 Roberts was selected by the Arizona Cardinals in the third round of the 2010 National Football League Draft.

-Cecchini assumed the role of offensive coordinator/quarterbacks and wide receivers coach at Harvard in 2003, where his offensive aptitude yielded immediate dividends.
-Harvard's 2003 offense averaged 461 yards per game, good for 4th in the nation in total offense that year.
+Cecchini assumed the role of offensive coordinator/quarterbacks and wide receivers coach at Harvard in 2003, where his offensive aptitude paid off right away.
+Harvard's 2003 offense averaged 461 yards per game, good for fourth in the nation in total offense that year.
 The 2004 Crimson team crafted a perfect 10-0 record en route to an Ivy League Championship.
 Harvard set 14 team or individual offensive records with Cecchini at the controls (2003-2006).
 In 2005, he was bestowed the American Football Coaches Association's Mike Campbell Top Assistant Coach Award after Harvard produced the top offense in 2005.

 He is a 1995 graduate of Lehigh.
 An All-American wide receiver in his playing days, Cecchini established numerous single-season school and Patriot League records including receptions (88), receiving yards (1,318) and touchdown receptions (15) in addition to leading the country in receptions and receiving yards per game.